 Choose your method

 Match the method to the stone and to what you have on hand.
 Smoke and sound work for everything.
 Moonlight is universal and gentle.
 Selenite plates require no setup and can hold multiple stones at once.
-Salt water and running water are powerful but only for hard, non-toxic stones like clear quartz, smoky quartz, carnelian, and tiger's eye.
+Salt water and running water are powerful but only for hard, non-toxic stones like clear quartz, smoky quartz, carnelian, and tiger's eye (polished).
 Burial in brown rice is slow but gentle.
-Pure intention needs no tools at all.
+Holding the stone with focused intention and breath is the simplest method and the one that depends most on your own attention — useful when nothing else is available, not a substitute for the physical methods when you have them.

 4. 4